-WECC will offer training on changes or enhancements made to the webCDMS and Secure Workspace processes for all Entities.
-Periodic updates will be provided during the monthly Open Webinars.
+WECC offers training to Entities on changes or enhancements made to the webCDMS and Secure Workspace processes.
+Periodic updates may be provided during the monthly Open Webinars.
 The webCDMS Regional Entity Quick Start Guide provides information on how to navigate and report compliance data through webCDMS.